 The back of the Panglao is structured to keep the back as comfortable and cool as possible.
 There is a mesh panel and the main body of the pack is curved away from it, creating airflow.
 This means that if you are planning to use this as a hand luggage, you will have to be careful not to overstuff it or it will be too deep.

 The system is adjustable which means it can fit a shorty like me with no fiddling.
-If you are not a Midget, then just pull apart the velcro at the top of this section and you can raise it up.
+If you are taller, then just pull apart the velcro at the top of this section and you can raise it up.
 The shoulder straps will also adjust to allow for this.
-I have to have the whole lot pulled in as I am a teeny five foot tall, but there is a lot of slack if you are a little taller.
+I have to have the whole lot pulled in as I am a teeny five foot tall, but there is a lot of slack if you are taller.

 The straps are padded and ergonomically curved to keep them in the right place without pulling on shoulders, or lady bumps.
 Let’s not beat about the bush, I have reasonably large boobs for my height.
 These are often right in the way and I can’t use the chest straps.
-However, the chest strap on the SunDrift Panglao 55l Isis able to move up and down by about 15cm, meaning I could pop it exactly where it felt comfortable.
-This was very handy when we were getting lost around the streets of Nazareth.
-There is a whistle built into the chest strap, which is for the hikers out there….we were never quite lost enough in Nazareth to use it.
+However, the chest strap on the SunDrift Panglao 55L backpack is able to move up and down by about 15cm, meaning I could pop it exactly where it felt comfortable.
+This was very handy when we were getting lost around the streets of Jerusalem.
+There is a whistle built into the chest strap, which is for the hikers out there….we were never quite lost enough in Jerusalem to use it.

 There are two pockets on the straps.
 These are really meant for those things you need more often, it means you can access those bits and bobs without removing your pack.
 However, I always have a little handbag with me so I like to use them for the little things that don’t really belong with anything else.
 A padlock, hand warmers, an eyemask…you know what I mean.
 The pockets basically make up the padding so if you have boney hips, stuff them with nice soft things and you will have extra padding.